Indirect Tax Definition

 - VAT (Value Added Tax) – The VAT is applied on the sale of movable goods within the country.
 As the name implies Value-added services, the cost of goods is increased at every stage where the value is added.
 The VAT is the tax levied on final consumption and is borne by the customer at the final consumption stage

 - Customs Duty – This tax is applied to the goods that are imported into the country.
 In some cases, it may also be applied to the goods that are exported out of your country

 - Securities Transaction Tax – It is commonly known as STT.
 This is also a form of indirect tax and is levied when securities are sold/purchased from the exchange.
 Securities can be defined as stocks, bonds, mutual funds

 - Stamp Duty – This tax is mainly applied while buying and selling of immovable properties

 - Entertainment tax – This type of tax is levied on every transaction that is related to entertainment.
 For example – movies, sports, stage shows, exhibitions

-Let us now take some examples of indirect tax to understand this concept.
+Let us now take examples of indirect taxes to understand this concept.